Energy conversion in turbulent weakly-collisional plasmas: Eulerian Hybrid Vlasov-Maxwell simulations: Overview of the Numerical Simulations

 The proton VDF is initially Maxwellian, with uniform unit density.
 A uniform background out-of-plane magnetic field ${\bm B_0} = B_0 {\bm e}_z$ ($B_0=1$) is initially imposed.
 The equilibrium is perturbed by imposing an initial $2D$ spectrum of Fourier modes, equi-partitioned between proton bulk velocity and magnetic field, and having an amplitude such that $\delta B_{rms}/B_0 = \delta u_{rms}/c_A= 1/2$.
 The energy is injected with random phases and in the wave-number range $k\in[0.1,0.3]$, being $k=m k_0$ with $ 2\leq m \leq 6$ and $k_0=2\pi/L$.
 Neither density fluctuations nor parallel perturbations are introduced ($\delta n_p=\delta u_{p,z} = \delta B_z = 0$).
 A small resistivity $\eta=1.5\times 10^{-2}$ is accurately introduced to avoid numerical instabilities.

 Before focusing on the {\it Pi-D} analysis, we conclude this section by describing the simulation results concerning the onset of turbulence at proton inertial scales.

 Owing to the presence of strong nonlinearities, the initial relatively large-scale perturbations couple and produce fluctuations at smaller scales.
 This cascade-like activity can easily be appreciated by examining the evolution of $\langle j_z^2\rangle$ [Fig. \ref{fig:simOV}(a)], that represents a standard proxy for highlighting the presence of nonlinear couplings.
 The $\langle j_z^2\rangle$ peak, occurring at $t^*=30\Omega_{cp}^{-1}$, is associated with the most intense turbulent activity in the numerical simulation \citep{servidio2012local}.
-Note that the time $t^*$ corresponds to about $0.12\tau_{nl}$, being the nonlinear time $\tau_{nl}=L/\delta u_{rms}$ where $L$ is the correlation scale and $\delta u_{rms}$ is the characteristic turbulence speed.
+Note that the time $t^*$ corresponds to about $0.6\tau_{nl}$, where the nonlinear time is $\tau_{nl}=l_c/\delta u(l_c)$, $l_c$ is the turbulence correlation length and $\delta u(l_c)$ is the fluctuations amplitude at $l_c$.
+In our case, $l_c\simeq L/5$ and $\delta u(l_c)\simeq \delta u_{rms}$.
 The generation of small-scale fluctuations can be recognized by looking at the omni-directional (perpendicular) power spectral densities (PSDs), reported in Fig. \ref{fig:simOV}(b), as a function of $k d_p$.
 PSDs have been computed by averaging on the temporal range $t\Omega_{cp}\in[20,40]$ (shaded area in Fig. \ref{fig:simOV}(a)), where $\langle j_z^2\rangle$ is nearly constant.
 This time interval corresponds to a quasi-stationary regime of turbulence.
-For about a decade of scales larger than the proton inertial scales, an inertial range is observed, wherein magnetic fluctuations are dominant and show a power-law PSD with exponent close to the $-5/3$ Kolmogorov slope.
+For about a decade of scales larger than the proton inertial scales, an inertial range is observed, wherein magnetic fluctuations are dominant and show a power-law-like PSD, which is reminiscent of the $-5/3$ Kolmogorov slope.
 At smaller scales, the electric field power increases as well as compressibility \citep{Bale05}.